 Dedicated to a beautiful woman, an inspiring writer, and poet, Blaise25 - author of "Toss and Turn.
 And for Cassy, ever supportive and ever understanding.

-This is part of a series of love poems and romantic poetry in a series I am publishing here on Hub Pages.
-This is one of many love poems I am publishing in a forthcoming book, due in the second half of 2015.
+This is part of a series of love poems and romantic poetry that I am publishing here on Hub Pages.
+I will publish my book in 2019.

 About this Poem:

 This is a poem about attachment, and about love for a dear friend.
 It was intended as being dreamlike and abstracted from reality, just as the poet had felt, when writing it.
 But too many fine details of the moment invaded the writer's conscience.
 So the scene just forms before us and memory has its way with the writer.